cncf/tag-contributor-strategy/README.md

 ## Working Groups And Teams

-The CNCF tag-contributor-strategy has working groups and teams to effectively collaborate and coordinate efforts towards achieving common goals and objectives, as well as to distribute tasks and responsibilities among its members for efficient execution.
+TAG Contributor Strategy has working groups and teams to effectively collaborate and coordinate efforts towards achieving common goals and objectives, as well as to distribute tasks and responsibilities among its members for efficient execution.
 This approach allows for a more streamlined and organized approach to managing complex projects within the CNCF ecosystem.

 ### Governance WG